kubevault/kubevault/docs/guides/vault-server/auth-method.md

 In this tutorial, we'll see how we can enable, configure `JWT/OIDC` auth method & use it to authenticate to `VaultServer` using `KubeVault`.

 > Before jumping in, an `OIDC Provider` must be configured.
-An `Auth0` has already been configured application for this tutorial purpose.
-Application `Domain`, `Client ID`, `Client Secret`, `Allowed Callback URLs` must be properly set from the provider side.
+An `Auth0` application has already been configured for this tutorial purpose.
+Application `Domain`, `Client ID`, `Client Secret`, `Allowed Callback URLs`, etc. must be properly set from the provider side.

 ## Deploy VaultServer, Enable & Configure Auth Methods